Community Property in Nevada.

 Community property in Nevada is property that is owned jointly by spouses legally married.

 Any property obtained by either spouse during the marriage is considered community property under NRS 123.220.
-There are some exceptions, however:
+However, there are some exceptions such as when:

-- When a prenuptial agreement or other contract between the spouses says otherwise;
+- a prenuptial agreement or other contract between the spouses says otherwise;

-- When a court issues a ruling saying otherwise; or,
+- the court issues a ruling saying otherwise; or,

-- When the property is considered separate property of one of the spouses to begin with.
+- the property is considered separate property of one of the spouses to begin with.

 A Spouses Rights in Community Property.

 In Nevada, spouses own community property equally.
 During the marriage, either spouse may sell, spend or give away community property.
-Again, there are some exceptions:
+Additionally, there are some exceptions.
+For example, a spouse:

-- A spouse cannot give away more than one-half of the community property in his or her will;
+- cannot give away more than one-half of the community property in his or her will;

-- A spouse can give away community property as a gift without the consent of the other spouse; and
+- can give away community property as a gift without the consent of the other spouse; and

-- A spouse cannot sell any real estate (a home, etc.) that is community property unless both spouses sign the deed.
+- cannot sell any real estate (a home, etc.) that is community property unless both spouses sign the deed.

 Additionally, spouses must purchase community real estate together.